Ale-JRD/Trads/content/post/index-T1.md

 Darphy and Dante both knew that his sister Sophia was actually very similar to his mother Freesia.

-「At Iruma-kun’s place, I remember there’s a Unique Arachne known as Kaede-kun living there.」
+“At Iruma-kun’s place, I remember there’s a Unique Arachne known as Kaede-kun living there.”
-「I see, that’s an S Rank Calamity Class monster.
-That makes me want to question that man’s sanity.」
+“I see, that’s an S Rank Calamity Class monster.
+That makes me want to question that man’s sanity.”

 Even if they couldn’t see it, there was a calamity class monster always by that man’s side.
 Even during the wedding, its shadow had already frightened him.

-「So, you must be aware of how rare and luxurious Kaede-kun’s threads are.」
+“So, you must be aware of how rare and luxurious Kaede-kun’s threads are.”
-「I-impossible, are they using arachne threads for their clothing?」
+“I-impossible, are they using arachne threads for their clothing?”
-「It’s exactly that.
-Iruma-kun and Sophia obviously, but even the mansion servants made everyday wear from cloth made of Kaede-kun’s threads.」
+“It’s exactly that.
+Iruma-kun and Sophia obviously, but even the mansion servants made everyday wear from cloth made of Kaede-kun’s threads.”
-「Wha!?
-Not even His Majesty wears such clothing!」
+“Wha!?
+Not even His Majesty wears such clothing!”

 Not even the threads of a Killer Spider circulated the markets, much less a cloth weaved from the threads of a legendary monster arachne existed in the treasure room of Yggurle Kingdom.

-「I-is mother…」
+“I-is mother…”
-「Precisely.
-That Freesia asked Kaede-kun so casually.」
+“Precisely.
+That Freesia asked Kaede-kun so casually.”
-「…a-ah, I see, the Sanctuary has no clothing store so, it must have been inevitable.」
+“…a-ah, I see, the Sanctuary has no clothing store so, it must have been inevitable.”
-「There are stores that sell clothing and general items even in the Sanctuary.
+“There are stores that sell clothing and general items even in the Sanctuary.
 Besides, Iruma-kun apparently has a store in the Royal Capital.
-If she felt like it, she could buy as much clothes as she wanted.」
+If she felt like it, she could buy as much clothes as she wanted.”
-「…how very much like Mother.」
+“…how very much like Mother.”
-「Yeah, in a positive sense, Freesia has no reservations with family.」
+“Yeah, in a positive sense, Freesia has no reservations with family.”
-「No, wouldn’t you consider call that predatory?」
+“No, wouldn’t you consider call that predatory?”
-「No more of that, Darphy.
-What would you do if Freesia hears of this from the Wind Spirits?」
+“No more of that, Darphy.
+What would you do if Freesia hears of this from the Wind Spirits?”
-「Ah!」
+“Ah!”

 When told so, Darphy’s face paled as he looked around nervously.
 Darphy was still unable to hear the voice of the Spirits, but he was still able to see where they were.

-「Fuu, that was dangerous.」
+“Fuu, that was dangerous.”
-「No, we might already be too late.
-You can only see mid and high level Spirits, can’t you?」
+“No, we might already be too late.
+You can only see mid and high level Spirits, can’t you?”
-「Ah!
+“Ah!
 Oi!
-Don’t tattle to mother!」
+Don’t tattle to mother!”

 Darphy’s shouting was likely already too late.

-「Father, I will help you pack your luggage, please do something about Mother…」
+“Father, I will help you pack your luggage, please do something about Mother…”
-「Yeah, I’m already troubling you with the succession, after all.
-I’ll do what I can about Freesia’s temper.」
+“Yeah, I’m already troubling you with the succession, after all.
+I’ll do what I can about Freesia’s temper.”
-「Thank you very much, Father.」
+“Thank you very much, Father.”

 Dante and Darphy, who couldn’t be considered close in these recent decades, had come to understand each other’s feelings.
 The reason for this was pitiful though.